wenleicao/wenleicao.github.io/_posts/2020-12-31-Solving_SSRS_Multi-value_Parameter_Data_Driven_Subscription_Issue_Step_by_Step.md

 DDS run, all successful.

-Let us see if prof. alpha has luck to receive all his scores.
+Let us see if prof. alpha has luck to receive all his scores in attached Excel file.
 Yes, indeed it is all in one email with 2 courses.

 <img src="/images/blog40/Capture_working.PNG">